opensanctions/rigour/README.md

 # rigour

-Data cleaning and validation functions for FtM processing
+Data cleaning and validation functions for FtM processing.